Scott Fitzgerald (politician)

 Scott Lawrence Fitzgerald (born November 16, 1963) is an American politician and former newspaper publisher.
 A Republican, he represents in the U.S. House of Representatives.
 The district includes many of Milwaukee's northern and western suburbs, such as Waukesha, West Bend, Brookfield, and Mequon.
 He represented the 13th district in the Wisconsin State Senate from 1995 to 2021.

-Fitzgerald represents the wealthiest congressional district in the state of Wisconsin.

 Early life, education and career

-Fitzgerald was born in Chicago on November 16, 1963 and moved with his family to Hustisford, Wisconsin, at age 11.
+Fitzgerald was born in Chicago on November 16, 1963, and moved with his family to Hustisford, Wisconsin, at age 11.
 He graduated from Hustisford High School in 1981, and earned his Bachelor of Science from the University of Wisconsin–Oshkosh in 1985.
 He joined the U.S. Army Reserve in 1981 and was commissioned as a lieutenant in the Armor Branch in 1985.
 He completed the United States Army Command and General Staff College and served in a number of assignments during his 27 years of service, including battalion commander.
 In 2009, he retired at the rank of lieutenant colonel.
 He worked for nearly a decade as a newspaper publisher, purchasing the Dodge County Independent News in Juneau, Wisconsin, in 1990, and selling it in 1996 to the Watertown Daily Times, where he remained as associate publisher for several years.